You can add up to five email addresses to a Pyrus form. Requests sent to any of these addresses will automatically appear as a ticket in Pyrus.

 If you’re using a Google email address, you don’t need to enter your server parameters.
 Instead, you’ll be redirected to your Google account and Pyrus will ask for permissopn to access it.
 Everything else is configured automatically from there.

-You can add up to five emails to a form.
 This is a good idea if your support service uses multiple email addresses.
 One might be for general issues, one might be for API-related questions, and one for mobile-related questions.

 You can also configure automatic ticket assignment based on which email the customer is contacting.